 Diversity Council History

-In 2005, the Office of Multicultural and International Student Services, housed under the Department of Student Activities, created the Diversity Council.
+In 2005, the then named Office of Multicultural and International Student Services, housed under the Department of Student Activities, created the Diversity Council.
 The Council was primarily created to plan and implement the Diversity Leadership Conference but has grown to serve a higher purpose.
 The Council is made up of a ten member Board of Directors, an Advisor and a Council Committee that all work for one purpose, serving the students, faculty and staff of SHSU while educating those on diversity.

 Diversity Council Mission